 5.Requirements for admission to Student Membership:

 a.
-Active enrollment in a school psychology training program at least one-half time or a minimum of six semester hours or its equivalent per semester.
+Active enrollment in a school psychology training program (e.g.., Educational Specialist, masters/certification, doctoral program) at least one-half time or a minimum of six semester hours or its equivalent per semester.

+b.
+Student membership can continue into the internship year (e.g., 1-5 semester hours for the internship year).

 c.
-Student Membership status is granted for no more than five years, requires annual verification., and is not granted to any person employed full-time nor to those already certified as a school psychologist.
+Student Membership status is granted for no more than five years, requires annual verification.
 6. Requirements for admission to Student Associate Membership:

 a.
-Active enrollment in a school psychology training program at least one-half time or a minimum of six semester hours or its equivalent per semester.
+Undergraduate interested in school psychology.

 b.
-Student Associate Membership status is granted for no more than five years and requires annual verification.

-c.
-A Student Associate Member is someone who may meet the eligibility requirements for Full Membership and may be concurrently employed as a school psychologist.
-Anyone who meets the Student Associate Member requirements and chooses to change to that category, relinquishes status as a Full Member and the rights of a Full Member.
+Graduate student not enrolled in a school psychology program.
+Must be enrolled at least one-half time or minimum of six semester hours per semester.

+7. Requirements for Early Career Membership (1st year; 2nd year)

+a.
+Graduated from a school psychology graduate program and am in the first or second year of practice.

 8. Membership dues shall consist of those amounts established each year by the Executive Board.
 Once established by the Executive Board, an assessment shall remain in force each subsequent year unless modified by the Board.
 Any member of the Board may initiate a request for such change.

-Rights and privileges of Full Membership and Retired Membership:
+9. Rights and privileges of REGULAR Membership and Retired Membership:

 Full voting status of all issues brought before the membership.

 The right to hold elected or appointed office.

+10. Rights and privileges of Student and Student Associate Membership

+Full voting status of all issues brought before the membership.

+Participation in all regular and special meetings of the Association and in all activities of the Association with the exception of holding office.

-11. Rights and privileges of Associate, Student, Student Associate and Honorary Membership: a.
+11. Rights and privileges of Associate MembershipStudent Associate and Honorary Membership: a.
 Participation in all regular and special meetings of the Association and in all activities of the Association with the exception of voting and holding office.

 12. Application for membership in the Association shall be submitted to the Membership Committee.
 Any applicant for membership shall be required to furnish additional written verification of qualifications for membership.